-As at December 31, 2017, 407 ETR had 430 full-time employees and 36 part-time employees, of which 87 full-time employees and 24 part-time employees were members of Union for Canada ("Unifor"), the successor to the Canadian Auto Workers.
+As at December 31, 2019, 407 ETR had 451 full-time employees and 38 part-time employees, of which 91 full-time employees and 25 part-time employees were members of Union for Canada ("Unifor"), the successor to the Canadian Auto Workers.
 The Unifor employees comprise the customer service and video exception processing staff.
-407 ETR and Unifor entered into a collective agreement for three years effective February 1, 2015, and expiring

-January 31, 2018.
-On February 13, 2018, a new three year collective agreement was reached and ratified by the union membership, effective Febrary 1, 2018 and expiring January 31, 2018.
+On February 13, 2018, a new three-year collective agreement was reached and ratified by the union membership, effective February 1, 2018 and expiring January 31, 2021.